Alexis Weissenberg: Early life and career

-Born into a Jewish family in Sofia, Weissenberg took piano lessons at three from Pancho Vladigerov, a Bulgarian composer.
+Born in 1929 to an Ashkenazi Jewish family in Sofia in the Tsardom of Bulgaria, Weissenberg took piano lessons at three from Pancho Vladigerov, a Bulgarian composer.

 He gave his first public performance at the age of eight.

 In 1941, he and his mother tried to escape from German-occupied Bulgaria for Turkey but were caught and imprisoned in a makeshift concentration camp in Bulgaria for three months.
 A German guard – who had enjoyed hearing Alexis play Schubert on the accordion – hurriedly took him and his mother to the train station, throwing the accordion to him through the window and told them, "Good luck".
-They safely arrived in Istanbul a day later.
+They arrived safely in Istanbul a day later.

 In 1945, they emigrated to Palestine, where Weissenberg studied under Leo Kestenberg and performed Beethoven with the Palestine Symphony Orchestra under the direction of Leonard Bernstein.
 In 1946, Weissenberg went to the Juilliard School to study with Olga Samaroff.
 He also studied with Artur Schnabel and Wanda Landowska.

 In 1947, Weissenberg made his New York City debut with the New York Philharmonic Orchestra and George Szell in Rachmaninoff's Piano Concerto No. 3 and with Philadelphia Orchestra and Eugene Ormandy, with which Weissenberg won the Leventritt Competition.
 Between 1957 and 1965, he took an extended sabbatical to study and teach.
 Weissenberg resumed his career in 1966 with a recital in Paris.
 Later that year he played Tchaikovsky's Piano Concerto No. 1 in Berlin conducted by Herbert von Karajan, who praised him as "one of the best pianists of our time".

 Weissenberg gave piano master classes all over the world.
 He had many notable students at his Piano Master Class in Engelberg (Switzerland), including Kirill Gerstein, Simon Mulligan, Ivan Moravec, Mehmet Okonsar, Nazzareno Carusi, Andrey Ponochevny, Loris Karpell, and Roberto Carnevale among them.
 He composed piano music and a musical, Nostalgie, premiered at the State Theatre of Darmstadt on 17 October 1992.

 Weissenberg died on 8 January 2012 at the age of 82 in Lugano, Switzerland, after suffering from Parkinson's disease.
 He was survived by three children, David, Cristina and Maria.